smithy-lang/smithy/_sources/1.0/spec/core/idl.rst.txt

 and the current namespace in exactly the same way as :ref:`other shape IDs <relative-shape-id>`.

-The following example applies the :ref:`sensitive-trait` and :ref:`documentation-trait` to ``MyString``:
+The following example applies the :ref:`length-trait` and :ref:`documentation-trait` to ``MyString``:

 .. tabs::